jonsadka/gatsby-plugin-affirm/README.md

 # gatsby-plugin-affirm

-This plugin adds the JavaScript SDK for Affirm.
+This plugin adds the Affirm JavaScript SDK to your Gatsby project.

 ## Install